IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset_rule.html.markdown

       - `id` (Optional, String) ID of the managed ruleset to be deployed.
 It is not required in custom rule.
       - `ruleset` (Optional, String)  Skips the remaining rules in the current ruleset.
       - `phases` (Optional, List) Skips the execution of one or more phases.
 Allowed values for phases are http_ratelimit, http_request_sbfm, http_request_firewall_managed.
       - `products` (Optional, List) Skips specific security products.
-Allowed phases for products are zoneLockdown, uaBlock, bic, hot, securityLevel, rateLimit, waf.
+Allowed values for products are zoneLockdown, uaBlock, bic, hot, securityLevel, rateLimit, waf.
       - `response` (Optional, Map).
 Custom response used for custom rules.

         Nested scheme of `response`